pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 4. API server
 5. Kubernetes scheduler

-The first two a driver specific.
+The first two are driver specific.
 The sidecar will be provided by Kubernetes-CSI, but how it is used is determined when deploying the CSI driver.
 Steps 3 to 5 are explained below.